amlalejini/event-driven-gp_benchmarking/adventures/t_maze/NOTES.md

 The learn-N solution relies entirely on function regulation to solve the t-maze problem.

+# Exploratory Experiments
+Here, my goal is to use the t-maze task to explore SignalGP function regulation and the capacity for SignalGP programs to perform learning tasks more generally.

+The job submission scripts/configs for the initial, exploratory experiments can be found in [hpcc_jobs/exploratory](hpcc_jobs/exploratory).

+**Conditions to explore:**
+- Tag width (bits): 16, 32
+- Between-trial memory:
+  - After a trial, clear both shared memory and function regulatory modifiers
+  - After a trial, clear only shared memory
+  - After a trial, clear only function regulatory modifiers
+  - After a trial, clear neither shared memory nor function regulatory modifiers

+In conditions w/function regulation:
+- Vary the magnitude of regulatory adjustments: 6.25%, 12.5%, 25%
+- Vary minimum similarity threshold: 0%, 50%, 75%

 # TODOs
 - handcode solutions that use different strategies:
   - shared memory